Black Girl Fly Magazine

 Brand Marketing Manager + Content Creator

 Vanessa is New York based digital marketer and storyteller.
 By day, she manages digital content and media campaigns for a technology company.
-When she is not working, she enjoys exploring New York, reading op-eds in the New York Times, and searching for her next apartment.
+When she is not working, she enjoys exploring NY, reading op-eds in the New York Times, and searching for her next apartment.
 Her dream dinner party guests include Claudia Rankine, Phylicia Rashad, and Beyonce.
 Vanessa believes Black girls are fly for several reasons, but if she had to choose one it would be their ability to empower one another.
 She's on the IG streets at @bellevaness.
 Feel free to drop her a line about advertisement + marketing opportunities at email@example.com.

 Rutherford + Azalia

-Azalia Brown and Rutherford decided to play double-dutch on this particular article.
+Azalia Brown and Rutherford decided to play double-dutch on particular articles.
 Shout out to NYC public schools for not giving us tennis courts.
-Azalia (not Iggy or Banks) hails from Harlem, NY and Rutherford is one of those Brooklynites that thinks it's a country on its own.
+Azalia (not Iggy or Banks) hails from Harlem, NY and Rutherford is one of those Brooklynites that thinks it's a country of its own.
 Despite their long distance friendship (yes, long distance), these two seem to have made it work—partly because they were stranded in the cold abyss that is Binghamton for four years—some refer to it as an undergraduate career.
 Not only do they write together, they protest, joke, shop and travel together too.
 Follow Azalia at @azaliaism and Rutherford at @lesocialnomad.